What's the difference between Open Access and OpenAthens? Aren't they the same thing?

 Translation: Open Access is free to access, no login required.

-OpenAthens allows access to digital content using a single sign-on (SSO) login method.
-It enables libraries, publishers, and organizations to give users simple, reliable access to research and resources.
+OpenAthens is a sign-in method.
+It enables libraries, publishers, and organizations to give specific users access to e-resources.
 (Source)

 Translation: When a login is required to get to paid library resources, OpenAthens validates the user.